Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/unstoppable-apps/slides.md

 Hypothesis: a _absolutely_ Unstoppable App cannot exist.

-We must make trade-offs out of all N properties<br/>that a _absolutely_ Unstoppable App would possess.
+We must make trade-offs out of all N properties<br />that a _absolutely_ Unstoppable App would possess.

 <pba-cols>
 <pba-col>